Sweet Tooth (2017)

 Sound effects: Hannah Anastasi & freesound.org

 The concept for 'Sweet Tooth' initially came from some doodles of a cat-like creature with a crescent-shaped head that I drew inside one of my old notebooks.
-In one drawing, I drew the cat juggling coloured balls.
-Upon rediscovering the drawing a few years later, the oddness of the image stuck with me!
-So I decided to use that image as a starting point for a hand-drawn animated short.
+In one drawing, the cat was juggling coloured balls.
+When I found the drawing a few years later, the oddness of the image stuck with me so I decided to use that image as a starting point for a hand-drawn animated short.
+I had wanted to give myself a project that would involve animating an original character, with lots of short scenes and lively movement, so it seemed like a perfect fit.

-Because it was important to keep the length of the film under 90 seconds, I selected the music first.
-Taking inspiration from early Disney shorts that were led heavily by their scores, and Independent films like Micheal Ducok De Wit's "The Monk and the Fish", I came up with a jovial story of a little cat breaking into a glass Jar filled with multicoloured sweets and completed a storyboard that matched the tempo of the song I had chosen.
+Because the runtime was so important, I selected the music first.
+Taking inspiration from early Disney shorts that were led heavily by their scores, and Independent films like Micheal Ducok De Wit's 'The Monk and the Fish', I completed a storyboard that matched the tempo of the song I had chosen.
+It wasn't long before I had a simple story of a doodle springing to life and undergoing a transformation to become a finished drawing after consuming a jar of multicoloured candy.